YuxuanLiu99/YuxuanLiu99.github.io/_pages/about.md

 ---
 layout: about
-title: Yuxuan Liu|刘宇轩
+title: About
-permalink: /
+permalink: /Yuxuan Liu｜刘宇轩/
 subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile: